TerraformLabs/agentq-react-native/README.md

 E-mail, firstName, lastName, and data all pass data through to the agent chatting with the app user.

+#### style (optional)

+Style the component.
+To display the chat full screen, it is recommended that you set this prop to `{ marginTop: 20 }` in order to leave space for the

 #### styleOverrides (optional)

-The styleOverrides prop alllows advanced customization of styles.
+The styleOverrides prop alllows advanced customization of the Agent Q widget itself.

 #### handleOpenURL (optional)